Irish rival leaders to sign off on initial government deal

 Their two negotiating teams finalised a joint paper setting out broad policy goals on Monday.
 Fianna Fail leader Micheal Martin and Acting Prime Minister Leo Varadkar of Fine Gael will discuss the paper on Tuesday, a spokesman for Varadkar said.

+The paper agreed on Monday is split into 10 different areas, the most detailed being on the need for a national economic recovery plan to overcome the current coronavirus lockdown of the country, a source familiar with its contents told Reuters.

+It also commits to a continued prioritisation of spending on infrastructure and more state involvement in house building, both of which will require sustained borrowing, said the source, who spoke anonymously as the paper has not been published.

-If the framework document is then approved by each party’s wider group of lawmakers - likely a formality once the leaders give it the okay - it will be the basis of negotiations to form a majority government.
+Once the framework document is approved by each party’s wider group of lawmakers - likely a formality if the leaders give it the okay - it will be the basis of negotiations to form a majority government.

 Both parties steadfastly refuse to govern with the left-wing, pro-Irish unity Sinn Fein party, which surged to 37 seats in the Feb.
 8 election, the same number held by Fianna Fail and two more than Fine Gael’s 35 in the fractured 160-seat chamber.